TheRealOnogen/Project_LTS_O/README.md

 11. chroot /mnt
 12. grub-install --target=i386-pc /dev/(your drive) (or grub-install --target=x86_64-efi --efi-directory=/boot/efi --bootloader-id=GRUB if using uefi)
 13. grub-mkconfig -o /boot/grub/grub.cfg
+Note: for fedora it's grub2, not just grub

 # How to install